Magnetism in Gemstones

 Untreated Carnelian (Inert)

 Pinpoint testing of inclusions gives us information about the composition of the inclusions themselves, which can at times be useful for the identification of gems associated with particular types of inclusions.
-An inert response points toward inert materials such as carbon spots (associated with natural Emerald and natural Diamond) or thin iron oxide inclusions (found in many gems such as Quartz and Topaz).
+An inert response points toward inert materials such as carbon spots (associated with natural Emerald and natural Diamond).
 Magnetic attraction indicates the presence of metals such as paramagnetic iron impurities (as found in most Tourmalinated Quartz) or manganese (as found in magnetic manganese oxides associated with some Chalcedony and Opal).

 10) Gems with Magnetic Inclusions: Whether gems are loose or mounted in jewelry, a pinpoint wand can be used to test the magnetic responses of macro-inclusions: large inclusions that are visible with the naked eye.
 Large magnetic inclusions can cause false magnetic responses by a gemstone that is tested with a larger 1/2" magnetic wand.
 Magnetic inclusions are rarely seen in transparent and translucent gems other than Quartz, Topaz and Opal.
 When these inclusions are visible, we can isolate their responses with a 1/16” magnetic wand by pinpointing localized areas.
 This tool allows us to independently test the magnetic responses of the body of the gem and the inclusions within the gem.
 Pinpoint testing works best on ferromagnetic and strongly paramagnetic inclusions.
 The Floatation Method is required.